-Observe that each of the problems in \eqref{eqs: four probs} is significantly smaller than the original problem \eqref{eq: HL problem}.
-This is because \Cref{thm: decomposition} defines a different basis for the space $P \Lambda^k$ and \eqref{eqs: four probs} is simply \eqref{eq: HL problem} expressed in that basis.
-This observation is emphasized in the next lemma, for which we introduce the short-hand notation
+Observe that if each $\V^k$ is finite-dimensional, then each of the subproblems in \eqref{eqs: seven probs} is significantly smaller than the original problem \eqref{eq: HL problem}. \Cref{thm: decomposition} defines a different basis for the spaces $\V^\bullet$ and \eqref{eqs: seven probs} is simply \eqref{eq: HL problem} expressed in that basis.
+This observation is emphasized in the next lemma, for which we introduce the shorthand notation